Rashik4567/django-react-ecommerce/README.md

 ## PRE-INSTALLATIONS
 **These are the dependencies you need to run this project.**
+**If you encounter any errors or bugs at any stage of the project, please create an issue.**
 <ul>
   <li>
     Python3 ( build on version 3.9.2 )